 Getting Started with a Volunteer Survey

 Before sending out your first volunteer survey, it is key to gather the core team and agree on the survey objectives.
-While some organizations use surveys to measure volunteer satisfaction others—like The Care Forum—employ these questionnaires to consider their volunteers’ insights during their planning process.
+While some organizations use surveys to measure volunteer satisfaction, others employ these questionnaires to consider their volunteers’ insights during their planning process.

-“The volunteer survey will give The Care Forum some much needed feedback on which to start to get the volunteering team focused on both quality and good practice in volunteering to move forward in the future.” explains Pat Foster, volunteer coordinator for The Care Forum.
+Pat Foster, volunteer coordinator for The Care Forum explains: “The volunteer survey will give The Care Forum some much needed feedback on which to start to get the volunteering team focused on both quality and good practice in volunteering to move forward in the future.”

 It is important to keep the survey as focused as possible.
 Having too many areas of interest indicates that your organization may need a deeper general study, or that you will have to create more than one questionnaire.
 In this case, less is success!